-After breakfast, explore the city of Jeddah, the 'bride of the Red Sea'; a historic town that has been a gateway for the annual Hajj pilgrimage for centuries.
-This buzzing hub of commerce and a melting pot of peoples, where Eve is buried according to local lore, is one of the most liberal cities in Saudi Arabia and has a notably different tempo from the rest of the country.
-As the city's motto proclaims: "Jeddah ghair", or "Jeddah is different."
+After breakfast, we will explore Jeddah, the 'bride of the Red Sea'; a historic city that for centuries has been a gateway for the annual Hajj pilgrimage.
+This buzzing hub of commerce and melting pot of peoples, where, according to local lore, Eve is buried, is one of the most liberal cities in Saudi Arabia and has a notably different tempo from the rest of the country.
+As the city's motto proclaims: "Jeddah ghair", or "Jeddah is different".

-Start with a visit to the Tayebat Museum, a landmark building built in the traditional Hijazi (western Saudi Arabia) architectural style that houses a vast, eclectic collection of ethnographic items.
-Enjoy a stroll along Jeddah's beautiful manicured modern seafront Corniche before arriving at Jeddah's much-photographed Al Rahma 'floating' Mosque.
-After lunch, view the partially built Jeddah Tower, which is expected to be the tallest building in the world, then continue to the city's UNESCO World Heritage-listed Old Town of Al Balad, which we will discover on foot.
+Your sightseeing will start at the Tayebat Museum, a landmark building built in the traditional Hijazi (western Saudi Arabia) architectural style that houses a vast eclectic collection of ethnographic items.
+Then, enjoy a stroll along Jeddah's beautiful manicured modern seafront Corniche before arriving at Jeddah's muchphotographed Al Rahma 'floating' Mosque.
+After lunch, you will view the partially built Jeddah Tower, which is expected to be the tallest building in the world, then continue to the city's UNESCO World Heritage listed Old Town of Al Balad which you will discover on foot.

-Upon passing through the Mecca Gate into Al Balad, we will be immersed by the lively incense-scented souqs, multi-story houses built of coral stone with their distinctive 'Roshan' wooden windows, art galleries, and antique mosques that include the Shafi Masjid - the oldest in Jeddah.
+upon passing through the Mecca Gate into Al Balad, you will be immersed by the lively incense-scented souqs, multi-story houses built of coral stone with their distinctive 'roshan' wooden windows, art-galleries, and antique mosques that include the Shafi Masjid - the oldest in Jeddah.
 There is nothing quite like it in Saudi Arabia!
-Al Balad was founded in the 7th century AD and is considered one of the finest surviving Old Towns in the Middle East.
-Return to the Hotel for dinner and overnight.
+Al Balad was founded in the 7th century AD and has a good claim to be considered as one of the finest surviving Old Town's in the Middle East.
+Return to the Hotel dinner and overnight.
 (B,L,D)